wncc/TSS-2021/Intro to App Development/Week-2/mini-app-packages.md

 ## **Using Package in an App**
 In this mini-app, we will use the *english_words* package, to create listview.
-A good tutorial to create a listview using the external package **[Building a ListView in Flutter](https://medium.com/flutter-community/flutter-building-a-listview-in-flutter-3ea0c56dd496)**.
+A good tutorial to create a listview using the external package **[Building a ListView in Flutter](https://medium.com/flutter-community/flutter-building-a-listview-in-flutter-3ea0c56dd496)**(recommended).
 Try to understand the code and write it rather than copy/pasting it.
 This as also a tutorial to use *english_words* to create an infiite list view - [ProgrammerSought](https://www.programmersought.com/article/2539538887/).
+It is also available on the Get Started Section of Flutter Documentation - [Create an Infinite Scrolling ListView](https://flutter.dev/docs/get-started/codelab#step-4-create-an-infinite-scrolling-listview).

 If you want to know more details about list views, [this](https://pusher.com/tutorials/flutter-listviews/) is a good place to visit.